-Jesse is a co-managing partner at YK Law.
-His main areas of practice include corporate, intellectual property, blockchain, and entertainment.
+Jesse is the managing partner at YK Law.
+His main areas of practice include entertainment (music, film and TV, and art) and blockchain matters.
 He’s brokered and helped structure international joint ventures and strategic partnerships, including the slate financing deal valued at $1.5billion between Hunan TV & Broadcast Intermediary Co.
 Ltd and Lionsgate, and the recent purchase by a Chinese company of the xXx motion picture franchise from Revolution Studios and starring Vin Diesel.

-He’s represented financial institutions, mezzanine investors, production companies, distributors, content creators, high-net-worth individuals, funds and others involved in various aspects of the production, financing and distribution of film, television and digital content, including having represented China’s top directors Zhang Yimou and Jiang Wen, and Ning Hao’s production company Dirty Monkey (for the director’s last major project “Crazy Alien”), and Thai-China actor/singer star Mike Angelo.
+He’s represented financial institutions, mezzanine investors, production companies, distributors, content creators, high-net-worth individuals, funds and others involved in various aspects of the production, financing and distribution of film, television and digital content, including having represented China’s top directors Zhang Yimou and Jiang Wen, and Ning Hao’s production company Dirty Monkey (for the director’s last major project “Crazy Alien”).

 In addition, for most of 2018, Jesse served as CEO of a private equity company that was investing in the areas of life-sciences, gaming, and the entertainment industries.
 He helped the company establish a joint venture with a well-established cancer treatment company.
 In March 2018, he assisted the company through the purchase of a publicly-traded shell company, and guided the then-public company in its acquisition of a Hollywood production/distribution house.